Blockchain.info was founded in late 2011 and released its Bitcoin wallet in January of 2012. The Blockchain wallet has many accolades:

 Curious about what our other clients say?
 Check out our Testimonials page.

-Blockchain accounts can be configured with two passwords a “main” or primary password, and a secondary password that is only required when you send funds out of the account.
-All of the techniques that we’re about to describe apply to both passwords, however, if you’re trying to brute force the secondary password you’ll have to actually try to send coins before you’ll be presented with the login prompt.
+Blockchain accounts can be configured with two passwords a "main" or primary password, and a secondary password that is only required when you send funds out of the account.
+You can read more about cracking Blockchain second passwords here.